Carpet Salespeople - Be Careful Who You

 of carpet salespeople that applaud every carpet choice you make.
 Get

 of carpet salespeople who expect you to buy right now, and say the sales

 buy from any carpet salesperson who pressures you or strong-arms you into

 buy from any carpet salesperson who you feel is not sufficiently

 knowledgeable, honest or trustworthy.

-salespeople are not trained about the products they sell, have little or
+salespeople are not well trained about the products they sell, they have little or

 no "hands on" experience and perhaps even worse,

 they often don't really care if you choose wisely.

 is "closing the sale" and making as much profit from your purchase